Arrow BOOK

 • Discomfort following trauma or altered pelvic mechanics

-A sacroiliac joint block involves injecting local anaesthetic sometimes combined with steroid medication into or around the joint.
-This aims to reduce inflammation and pain and also serves as a diagnostic tool.
-If pain improves following the injection it suggests the sacroiliac joint is a significant contributor.
+A sacroiliac joint block involves injecting local anaesthetic, sometimes combined with steroid medication, into or around the sacroiliac joint.
+This helps reduce inflammation and pain while also serving as a diagnostic test.

-If relief is temporary radiofrequency ablation may be recommended.
-Ablation uses controlled heat to interrupt the small sensory nerves supplying the joint.
-These nerves do not control movement or strength so stability is preserved.
+If the relief is temporary, radiofrequency ablation may be recommended.
+Radiofrequency ablation uses controlled heat to interrupt the small sensory nerves that supply the sacroiliac joint.
+These nerves carry pain signals but do not control movement or strength, so joint stability is preserved.

-Both procedures are performed using imaging guidance to ensure accuracy and safety.
+Both procedures are performed using imaging guidance to ensure accurate needle placement and improve safety.

-Your consultant reviews symptoms examination findings and imaging
+1. Your consultant reviews symptoms, examination findings, and imaging

-If proceeding to ablation specialised probes are positioned near the sensory nerves
+6. If proceeding to ablation, specialised probes are positioned near the sensory nerves

 The procedure is usually completed as a day case.

-• Immediate pain relief from the local anaesthetic
+• Immediate pain relief due to the local anaesthetic

 • Temporary numbness or lightness around the joint